A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: Model Architecture

 Our architecture (Figure~\ref{fig:transmodel}) is based on the character-level transformer \citep{wu-etal-2021-applying}, which has proven useful for morphological inflection.
 First, the input sequence $\bx$ is encoded with a typical Transformer encoder; for the inflection task, this consists of the lemma (tokenized by character) concatenated with a separator token and set of tags.

 Given a prefix $\bry_{\leq i}$ and suffix $\bly_{\leq j}$ (as well as the encoder output), the decoder must produce each direction's token probabilities, the join probability, and the order probability.
 We construct the input to the decoder by concatenating the prefix and suffix tokens with some special classification tokens: The tokens ${c}_{J}$, ${c}_{O}$, ${c}_{L2R}$, and ${c}_{R2L}$ are special classification tokens that serve a purpose similar to the \texttt{CLS} embedding in BERT \cite{devlin-etal-2019-bert}.
-We feed this input to a Transformer decoder as follows: These vectors are fed through their own linear layers and softmax, giving the desired probabilities:
+We feed this input to a Transformer decoder as follows: These vectors are fed through their own linear layers and softmax, giving the desired probabilities: \begingroup \allowdisplaybreaks \endgroup

-Since this architecture \textit{does} have cross-attention between the prefix and suffix, the decoder hidden states for each prefix-suffix pair must be recomputed at each timestep in order to allow for dynamic programming (see Section \ref{sec:dp}).
+Since this architecture \textit{does} have cross-attention between the prefix and suffix, the decoder hidden states for each prefix-suffix pair must be recomputed at each timestep to allow for DP (see \S\ref{sec:dp}).